-As outlined in the CDPH Self-Quarantine Instructions, unvaccinated staff or campers who are exposed to a COVID-19 case must not attend camp until a minimum of 10 days have passed since their last exposure.
+As outlined in the CDPH Self-Quarantine Instructions (PDF), unvaccinated staff or campers who are exposed to a COVID-19 case must not attend camp until a minimum of 10 days have passed since their last exposure.
 If fully vaccinated, campers and staff may attend camp after exposure to a case so long as they remain asymptomatic.
 Restrict the camp to campers and staff, except for organized field/wilderness trips that comply with current public health recommendations in the area.
 Limit unnecessary visitors, and plan for safe interactions with necessary visitors such as vendors.

 Cabins, bunkhouses or similar defined spaces used for housing for staff at the camp must follow Cal/OSHA COVID-19 Prevention Emergency Temporary Standards specific to employer provided housing, which requires appropriate distancing between beds.

 If a housing unit only includes campers, camps may follow CDC overnight camps guidance related to household cohorts.

 Maintain physical distancing when masking may not be possible.
 Fully vaccinated campers and staff may follow the CDPH Fully Vaccinated Persons guidelines regarding appropriate physical distancing.
 Physical distancing between staff and between staff and campers must be consistent with current CalOSHA ETS Standards.